matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ### Stream

-- Output of one lambda functions is fed as input into the next.
+- Output of one lambda functions is fed as input into the next
 - Java has added exactly this functionality, using "Aggregate operations"
 - `Filter`, `Map` and `Foreach` are standard aggregate operations in functional programming
 - Call the .stream() method on any collection to get an object of type stream, on which aggregate functions can be applied in sequence